 While doctors don’t yet understand what causes all types of pelvic floor disorders, they most often stem from activities and lifestyle choices, such as:

 Because myofascial pelvic pain is similar to that of other conditions, some general practitioners may misdiagnose the source.
-Your specialist rules out other reasons for your pain, such as fibroids or bladder issues.
+Your specialist at Medex rules out other reasons for your pain, such as fibroids or bladder issues.
 After discussing your symptoms, you may be directed to keep a bladder diary for a certain amount of time to track how often you go.

 You also may need to undergo one or more diagnostic tests, as determined by your specialist.
 The tests include a: